-If you enjoy taking quiet strolls along moss-covered paths, the thundering sound of falling water across a vivid blue lake and scenic landscapes, Michigan’s Upper Peninsula may be calling.
+If you enjoy taking quiet strolls along moss-covered paths, the thundering sound of falling water across a vivid blue lake, and scenic landscapes, Michigan’s Upper Peninsula may be calling.
 You’ll feel as if you’re worlds away from the chaos of urban and suburban life, and you won’t suffer from summer’s extreme heat either.
-Daytime highs tend to be around 75 while the evenings see lows in the high 50s — perfect for gathering around a fire.
-This is a stunning, often overlooked, vacation destination that draws families with its forests, lakes, falls and heatwave-beating chill.
+Daytime highs tend to be around 75 while the evenings see lows in the high 50s, which is perfect for gathering around a fire.
+This is a stunning, often overlooked vacation destination in Michigan that draws families with its forests, lakes, falls, and heatwave-beating chill.

-Located on Iceberg Alley, Twillingate is not only the province’s ultimate adventure destination as an ocean playground with a rugged coastline, icebergs, whale and unique island culture, but high summer temps average just 71 degrees and lows averaging 58.
+Located on Iceberg Alley, Twillingate is the ultimate adventure destination in Newfoundland with a rugged coastline, icebergs, whales, and unique island culture, but it also boasts high summer temps average of just 71 degrees and lows averaging 58.
 If you want a place to escape the heat every year, you can actually buy a home here for less than what it would cost to rent a similar place in the Hamptons for only a week.
-This end-of-the-word fishing village is surrounded by miles of hiking trails and picturesque lighthouses as well as offering the chance to watch icebergs float by from May through July.
+This end-of-the-word fishing village is surrounded by miles of hiking trails and picturesque lighthouses and offers the chance to watch icebergs float by from May through July.
 Get out on the water during the summer, by taking a boat or kayak tour, and watch for a variety of marine life, including humpback whales.
 Wine enthusiasts will be happy to find that it’s even home to Auk Island Winery, with tours and tastings available.

 Vancouver Island doesn’t offer a tropical escape, it’s actually set in one of only seven temperate rainforest ecosystems in the world, with summer temperatures in the high 60s and low 70s.
 Of course, that makes for comfortable outdoor excursions, and the opportunities are numerous.
-Not only is the island home to some of the most magnificent landscapes on earth — from the open sea and calm inland waters to lush, towering mountains and rain forest — you’ll also have the chance to participate in all sorts of activities, from kayaking, surfing and sailing to hiking, biking, bird watching and even golfing at world-class championship courses.
+Not only is the island home to some of the most magnificent landscapes on earth, from the open sea and calm inland waters to lush, towering mountains and rain forest, but you’ll also have the chance to participate in all sorts of activities, from kayaking, surfing and sailing to hiking, biking, bird watching and even golfing at world-class championship courses.

 No matter where you are in Ireland, odds are, you won’t have to deal with searing heat.
 The average summer temperature throughout most of the country is 60 degrees in the summertime.
 Just pack an umbrella or a rain jacket for those misty mornings and you can enjoy walks among some of the most magnificent scenery on earth in places like Wicklow National Park.
 The Lough Tay to Lough Dan walk is especially stunning, with gorgeous views of the towering Luggala Mountains, peaceful rivers and brilliant emerald green hues just about everywhere you look.
-Both lakes have been the setting of scenes in a number of films and TV shows, including the History Channel’s “Vikings,” and the Irish television series, “Ballykissangel.”
-This is also the season when heather is in bloom, and you can see a sea of purple and maroon across the hills and fields of bog cotton that covers the landscape.
-Of course, you can also enjoy out-of-this-world, postcard-perfect coastal scenery in places like Dingle and Portmagee in County Kerry too.
+Both lakes have been the setting of scenes in a number of films and TV shows.
+This is also the season when heather is in bloom, and you can see a sea of purple and maroon across the hills and fields of bog cotton that cover the landscape.
+Of course, you can also enjoy postcard-perfect coastal scenery in places like Dingle and Portmagee in County Kerry too.

 The northern locale of Acadia National Park just about guarantees a comfy summer with highs in the upper 70s and lows around 59 degrees.
 The climate is ideal for enjoying the great outdoors, whether you’re relaxing on Sand Beach or hiking up Cadillac Mountain.
 This stunning national treasure is a magnificent meeting of mountains and sea, comprising more than 35,000 acres of land on Mount Desert Island, Isle au Haut and the Schoodic Peninsula.
 You can see all of Maine’s quintessential features right here, including tranquil ponds, forests, mountains and the rocky coastline.
 Wildlife watching includes the chance to glimpse moose, foxes, peregrine falcons, herons, seals and whales.

 You’ll also enjoy the long days of summer in Iceland, which means plenty of time for hiking, horseback riding, kayaking and other outdoor adventures.
 Be sure to visit Skogafoss Waterfall, one of the country’s largest and most famous falls, plunging nearly 60 feet into a pool below.
 As the high volume of water flows, it produces a thundering sound along with a rainbow-yielding mist that makes it a photographer’s dream on a sunny day.
 Strokkur geyser is another must-see.
 It sits in the middle of a geothermal field, surrounded by bubbling springs in Thingvellir National Park, and it erupts once every four to eight minutes, getting as high as 65 feet.
-Of course, an Iceland vacation isn’t complete without visiting the Blue Lagoon, where you can soak in the cobalt geothermal water and even sip on a blue lagoon cocktail from the LAVA bar, without having to leave the warm, healing waters.
+Of course, an Iceland vacation isn’t complete without visiting the Blue Lagoon, where you can soak in the cobalt geothermal water.

 As Easter Island is in the Southern Hemisphere, where the months of June, July and August are actually wintertime here, though high temperatures average in the mid-60s, and lows hover a little over 60 degrees.
 While there are many reasons to visit, the island’s fascinating history is arguably No. 1.
 Over 1,000 years ago, a group of Polynesians loaded into canoes and found their way across the South Pacific to this remote island and began to create nearly 900 long-faced statues, called moais, which represented their ancestors.
 Many were hauled for miles, with the most impressive display found along a beach known as Tongariki, where 15 imposing figures stare in the distance as the surf pounds behind them.
 You can walk in the footsteps of the ancient people who lugged these 20-ton monoliths as well as ride on horseback to see the stone faces up close.

-June, July and August are great months to visit South Africa, with the country experiencing winter during this time of year.
+June, July, and August are great months to visit South Africa, with the country experiencing winter during this time of year.
 Average highs are 68, while lows are in the upper 30s.
 At Kruger National Park, you can enjoy a comfortable safari with the chance to view the greatest variety of wildlife on the continent.
-The park is home to 145 mammal species, including Africa’s Big Five and an amazing array of other creatures, including everything from hippos and crocs to giraffes, wild dogs and cheetahs.
-It’s also one of the best maintained parks in Africa, making it ideal for a more affordable, easily accessible self-drive safari.
+The park is home to 145 mammal species, including Africa’s Big Five, and an amazing array of other creatures, including everything from hippos and crocs to giraffes, wild dogs and cheetahs.
+It’s one of the best parks for wildlife watching in Africa, making it ideal for a more affordable, easily accessible self-drive safari.